Rona is a travel writer who explores the world, yet she’s most at home enjoying Orlando’s natural, quirky and cultural attractions.

-Yes, I know this is another list of food recommendations, but these are all about non-restaurant outdoor dining experiences.
-So when you’re looking to add a little variety to your traditional restaurant rotation, check these out:
+Yes, I know this is another list of food recommendations, but these are all about outdoor dining experiences — not just restaurants.

 Photo courtesy of À La Cart

-- At the lakefront Munchie’s Live BBQ, book your spots at a two-hour experience that involves your choice of fishing, canoeing and swinging in hammocks, followed by an all-you-can-eat, chef-prepared barbecue feast.
+At the lakefront Munchie’s Live BBQ, book your spots for a two-hour experience that involves your choice of fishing, canoeing and swinging in hammocks, followed by an all-you-can-eat, chef-prepared barbecue feast.

-Or swing by the rustic, outdoors-only Munchie’s property in Gotha to pick up a pre-ordered meal to eat back at the resort.
+Or, swing by the rustic, outdoors-only Munchie’s property in Gotha to pick up a pre-ordered meal to eat back at your home, hotel or resort.

-- Boxi Park in Lake Nona is a collection of open-air food vendors with elevated takes on quick-service flavors from lobster rolls and chicken fingers to maple cream cheese-stuffed donuts, along with plenty of seating.
+Boxi Park in Lake Nona is a collection of food vendors with elevated takes on quick-service flavors from lobster rolls and chicken fingers to maple cream cheese-stuffed donuts, along with plenty of outdoor seating.

 Live music and DJs entertain, and adult beverages are available.
 QR codes also allow guests to read menus on their phones.
 It’s open Thursday through Sunday evenings, and during the day Saturday and Sunday.

-- End any evening like a local: Pull up to a nearby Twistee Treat and get the whole family soft-serve sundaes, twirls and swirls, all from a freestanding 25-foot-tall structure that resembles an ice cream cone.
+Trying to find the perfect spot for a sweet treat?
+End any evening like a local; pull up to a nearby Twistee Treat and get the whole family soft-serve sundaes, twirls and swirls—all from a freestanding, 25-foot-tall structure that resembles an ice cream cone.

-Orlando loves a street party and usually has upbeat, themed events on weekends throughout the year.
-Some remain on the calendar for spring and summer 2021.
+Orlando loves a street party and usually has upbeat, themed events on weekends throughout the year, including spring.

-Look for two types: annual events held at theme parks (modified for social distancing in 2021) and festivals in Orlando’s communities celebrating something—art, music, culture, religion, you name it.
+Look for two types: annual events held at theme parks and celebrations across Orlando communities—art, music, culture, religion, you name it.

 Photo courtesy of Walt Disney World Resort, taken by Olga Thompson

-SeaWorld® Orlando’s Seven Seas Food Festival brings in extra foods with global flavors each weekend through May 9, 2021.
+SeaWorld® Orlando’s Seven Seas Food Festival brings in extra foods with global flavors each weekend through early May every year.

 Special Orlando Events

 Elsewhere in town, you’ll have plenty more options.
-The Winter Park Sidewalk Art Festival (May 14-16, 2021) features a stellar line-up of painters, photographers, jewelry makers and others.
+The Winter Park Sidewalk Art Festival and the Mount Dora Spring Festival of Arts and Crafts feature stellar line-ups of painters, photographers, jewelry makers and others.